ProtDos/Veilo/README.md

 ## Security and Privacy
 Click the links to learn more about the given Topic.
+If you want to learn more about support for different versions, visit [SECURITY.md](https://github.com/ProtDos/Veilo/SECURITY.md).
 - **Meta-Data** :  [Meta-Data](https://github.com/ProtDos/Veilo/blob/main/Documentation/METADATA.md)
 - **Encryption** : ⚪
 - **Authentication** : ⚪